bluerobotics/bluerobotics.github.io/brov2/assembly.md

 - A small (~2mm) flat head screw driver
 - Wire cutters

-1. Remove and cut the 5V line on 5 of the ESC signal wires.
+1. Remove and cut the 5V line (middle wire) on 5 of the ESC signal wires.
 3DR [recommends only connecting one ESC +5V output](https://pixhawk.org/users/actuators/pwm_escs_and_servos)

 	i.
 Seperate the three wires coming into the connector plug to about 2 inches away from the plug.